 Passing the heartbeat

-Another symbolic action with a similar intent is ‘pass the heartbeat.’
+Another symbolic action for family and guests that has a similar intent is ‘pass the heartbeat.’
 All the ceremony guests stand up and join hands with each other until there is one continuous chain of handholding linking all the guests and the couple.
 A bride or groom starts the ‘heartbeat’ by squeezing the hand of the family member next to them, who passes it to the person next to them, and so on along the line until it comes back to their soon-to-be spouse.
 It’s all done without words, so the moment is full of anticipation and everyone gets a little thrill when the heartbeat reaches them!
 For a variation that honours mothers, we ask the mothers start the process, by squeezing their son or daughter’s hand first, to symbolise the first heartbeat they gave them.

 Well-wishing Wedding Pebbles

-In this symbolic act, each guest chooses a pebble to hold throughout the ceremony.
+In this symbolic action for family and friends, each guest chooses a pebble to hold throughout the ceremony.
 Then, at the close of the ceremony, guests bring their pebbles forward with their good wishes for the couple.
 You can give your guests the chance to write their well-wishes on the pebbles, or they can write their wish on a little card.
 In both cases, if you want to the wishes written down, I would recommend fore-warning guests, so that they don’t spend all the ceremony agonising over what to write!
 The pebbles can be collected in a bowl or vase, or dropped into water held in a barrel, and later fished-out to be kept by the couple.
 Or, if your wedding ceremony is taking place next to a pond or a lake, the wishing pebbles could be cast directly that water by each guest.
 Throwing wishing pebbles into water makes a really fun and memorable way to involve everyone as your ceremony finishes.

 Family Candle Ceremony

 This is similar to the unity candle ceremony described in my previous symbolic actions blog post.
 But the two candles lit at the start of the ceremony now represent your families that raised and guided you.
 You each ask a family member to light one of these candles.
-The lighting of the family candle can also provide an important moment to remember relatives who are no longer with you but are in your hearts and minds on your wedding day.
+The lighting of the family candles can also provide an important moment to remember relatives who are no longer with you but are in your hearts and minds on your wedding day.

 Symbolic acts showing the strength of your bond